Are you an independent Tutor?

 Do you want to be a film star?
 (Really?)

 There is a ‘tuition’ business model that specialises is getting a tutor to do a recording ‘to advertise a course’.
 The tutor may even work with the platform for a while.
 But eventually, sooner or later, they ‘part company’.
 (In the worst cases, the tutor may be paid a minimal sum, or nothing at all, to make a ‘taster’).
 But, to the tutor’s surprise, the tutor’s image, name and reputation continues to be used to market a course the tutor is no longer associated with.
-The course is ‘supported’ by anonymous tutors of varying quality.
+The course is ‘supported’ by anonymous ‘tutors’ of varying quality.
 That’s perfectly legal – but rather frustrating for the tutor, whose name/brand is now associated with a less than perfect course.
 So be very wary of companies looking for you to record ‘tasters’, or firms to which you give a license ‘in perpetuity’ to use your name and image.
 It’s a mistake you may regret for a long time.

 FME only has the capacity to onboard a small number of tutors each season.
 We cannot, sadly, say yes to all.
 So who does Mark say yes to?

-You’ll have excellent classroom training skills: you will have been teaching at least 5 years and have an excellent reputation with your students evidenced by your social media and/or by your reputation in the industry.
-You’re committed to teaching excellence and rapid, high quality student support.
+You’ll have excellent classroom training skills: you will have been teaching at least 5 years and have a solid reputation with your students evidenced by your social media and/or by your reputation in the industry.
+You’re committed to teaching development and rapid, high quality student support.
 You’ll know the professional exam(s) you train like the back of your hand.
 You’ll either have, or want to have, your own notes, as ‘standard’ notes don’t always bring out the best in your students.
 You’ll feel ‘limited’ by the standardised approach of the big providers.
 You’ll already have big ideas about how you can make learning better.

 You understand there’s a lot of new skills to learn, plus lots of plain hard work to do when setting up your course and the supporting infrastructure.
 You’ll see that as an exciting opportunity.